 S/(N+D) is the ratio of the rms value of the actual input signal to the rms sum of all other spectral components below the Nyquist frequency, including harmonics but excluding dc.
 The value for S/(N+D) is expressed in dB.

 Aperture Delay

-Aperture delay is a measure of the acquisition performance and is the time between the rising edge of the CNV input and when the input signal is held for a conversion.
+It is the measure of the acquisition performance and is the time between the rising edge of the CNV input and when the input signal is held for a conversion.

 Transient Response